MarkLodato/vt100-parser/README.rst

 =============

 By default, vt100.py reads ~/.vt100rc for the following 'key = value` pairs.
+COLOR is any valid HTML color.
+The order does not matter, except that all the settings following ``[SECTION]`` belong to a specific section.

+background = COLOR
+    Default background color.

+color0 = COLOR
+... through ...
+color255 = COLOR
+    Color for the 8 ANSI colors (0-7), 8 bright ANSI colors (8-15), and xterm extended colors (16-255).

+colorscheme = SECTION
+    Import settings from [SECTION] before any in the current section.

 format = {text, html}
     Default output format.
 Default is 'text'.

+foreground = COLOR
+    Default foreground color.

 geometry = {WxH, detect}
     Use W columns and H rows in output.
 If the value 'detect' is given, the